single-spa/single-spa.js.org/docs/starting-from-scratch.md

 2. NavBar - *This will be a React app*

-3. Angular1 - *This will be an AngularJS app using [angular-ui-router](https://ui-router.github.io/ng1/)*
+3. AngularJS - *This will be an AngularJS app using [angular-ui-router](https://ui-router.github.io/ng1/)*

  In your root directory create a master html file called `index.js` then add the following: